jefftc/changlab/Betsy/README.txt

       --parameters 'preprocess:rma'
 	------------------------------------------------------------

-	The output will be pcl format, without missing value and logged with base 2.
+	The output will be tdf format with annotations, without missing value and logged with base 2.
-      Also the result folder will contain pca_plot,intensity_plot.
+      Also the result folder will contain pca_plot,intensity_plot,actb_plot,control_plot.

 2)Betsy can preprocess with illumina for illumina idat files.